whosonfirst/go-whosonfirst-pip-v2/README.md

 * A JSON-serialized `spr.StandardPlacesResults` blob of bytes that be queried
 * An ordered list of IDs that maps to each item in the `places` list (in the serialized `spr.StandardPlacesResults` blob)
-* A list of paths (in dot notation) to look up for each ID (and append to its corresponding `place` record
+* A list of paths (in dot notation) to look up for each ID (and append to its corresponding `place` record) in a GeoJSON properties dictionary
 * A valid `database.SQLiteDatabase` with a `geojson` table following the schema defined by the [go-whosonfirst-sqlite-features](https://github.com/whosonfirst/go-whosonfirst-sqlite-features#geojson) package.

 There is also a handy `extras.AppendExtrasWithSPRResults` helper method for